 This project involves a joint effort by Florida A & M University and Florida State University to construct a third phase for the College of Engineering.
 The FAMU-FSU College of Engineering has achieved notable progress during its relatively brief existence.
 Since its formation in 1982, it has developed a wide array of academic and research programs in the fields of Civil, Computer, Electrical, Mechanical, Chemical, Biomedical, and Industrial Engineering.
 The College offers bachelors, masters and doctoral degrees.
 With a growing enrollment and increases in faculty and staff levels, the College is in need of additional teaching, research, and support space.
-The third phase of their eventual build-out will provide nearly 100,000 gross square feet of classroom, office, auditorium, and teaching lab space.
+The third phase will provide over 160,000 gross square feet of new space as described below.

-Space Description: Office 17,500 NASF
+Space Description: Office 21,100 NASF

-Classroom 14,000
+Classroom 6,900

-Auditorium/Exhibition 2,500
+Auditorium/Exhibition 5,900

-Instructional Media 2,500
+Instructional Media 5,100

-Teaching Lab 4,500
+Teaching Lab 5,300

-Study 2,500
+Study 27,400

-Research Lab 6,500
+Research Lab 26,600

-Student Academic Support 500

-Campus Support 1,500
+Campus Support 5,700

 Project Location: Southwest Campus (on the site of the College of